adon-cloudcannon/landing-page-test/src/collections/posts/a-new-way-to-configure-your-cloudcannon-sites.md

 Note that while some automatic generation is possible — identifying collections in SSGs like Eleventy, Jekyll, or Hugo, for example — the generated config file should be treated as a starting point to build upon.
 (CloudCannon’s strength is in its flexibility, after all, and we don’t want to make decisions about your data for you.)

 Once your site has built, — or if you’re a current CloudCannon user with an existing site, navigate to **Site Settings &gt; Editing** to see your new configuration view and explore your options.
-You can also browse to your site’s config file, then open it in the Data Editor view.
+You can also browse to your site’s config file, then open it in CloudCannon's Data Editor view.
+Of course, if you prefer, you can always continue to edit your config file in the Source Editor — it's entirely up to you.

 ## Think globally (and work locally)